Claude Code Agent Teams: The Complete Guide to AI Agents Collaborating, Reviewing Each Other, and Raising the Bar on Quality

 Agent Teams is powerful, but there are important considerations for serious enterprise adoption.

-Security and Governance: Teammates inherit the leader's permission settings.
+On security and governance, teammates inherit the leader's permission settings.
 If the leader has file system access, every teammate does too.
 For projects involving sensitive information, permission scopes need to be set carefully.

-Cost Management: You can specify which model each teammate uses (Opus / Sonnet / Haiku).
+On cost management, you can specify which model each teammate uses (Opus, Sonnet, or Haiku).
 Assigning Opus to review roles and Sonnet to research roles, for example, lets you match model capability to task importance and optimize costs accordingly.

 For running AI agents at this enterprise scale — safely and efficiently — TIMEWELL offers ZEROCK.
 ZEROCK is an enterprise AI platform built with the foundations you need: GraphRAG-powered knowledge control, data management on domestic AWS servers, and a prompt library.
 As you bring cutting-edge capabilities like Agent Teams into business operations, ZEROCK provides the secure foundation to do it on.